valtimo-platform/valtimo-documentation/reference/modules/logging.md

   * E.g: Importing a case definition, and some configuration already exists in the database.

 ### INFO
-*  Interaction with external systems that goes beyond retrieving data.
+*  Mutating data in external systems
   * Sending an email.
   * Setting a status.
 * Significant and noteworthy business events.